DanielBerns/Test-Driven-Development-with-Python/README.md

 pattern for the storage.
 The main purpose of this would then be to more easily be able to switch out the persistence backend without affecting the logic of the model.

+The chapter was overall informative and gave some good insights into pros and cons with more integrated vs. isolated tests.
+I think the resetting of master to a tag wasn't the nicest git workflow, meaning in the end I had to use `git push --force` to overwrite the previous master state in the origin repo.